Find Grad Schools

 11 Yearly Graduations

 Auburn University is the 12th most popular school in the nation for students seeking a doctor's degree in physiology.
 Each year, around 30,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,080 per year, while in-state graduate students, on average, pay $10,080 per year.
-The physiology program at Auburn University awarded 11 doctor's degrees during the 2020-2021 school year.
-Around 36% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+The average in-state tuition for full-time undergraduates is $10,392 per year, while in-state graduate students, on average, pay $10,386 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in physiology from Auburn.
+About 45% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 #12